January 11th, 2012

 8 cloves garlic, chopped

-7 2-inch fresh jalapeños, stemmed and seeded and minced
+4 2-inch jalapenos, stemmed and seeded and minced (use 2, add more if desired)

 1-1/2 pounds stew meat cut into 1/2-inch cubes

-1 15.5-oz can red kidney beans, drained and rinsed
+1 15.5-ounce can red kidney beans, drained and rinsed

-1 15.5-oz can white cannellini kidney beans, drained and rinsed
+1 15.5-ounce can white cannellini kidney beans, drained and rinsed

 Sauté the onions, garlic and jalapeños in a little oil until very tender.
 In a very large pot, cook the meat until no longer pink.
 Add the onion mixture.
 Add the remaining ingredients.
 Cook at very low heat for 1-1/2 hours, stirring occasionally.
 Taste, correct the seasonings, and cook for another 1/2 hour.

-Serve with warm tortillas or hot bread, sour cream, shredded cheddar cheese, diced sweet onions, diced tomatoes, or other toppings of your choice.
+Serve with warm tortillas, hot bread, sour cream, shredded cheddar cheese, diced sweet onions, and diced tomatoes.

 Back to Recipe Index